 1. First Sinanglaoan

-“Tara, mag-sinanglaw tayo” is our family’s version of “I love you.”
-A sour variety of pinapaitan, sinanglaw is an Ilocano staple usually made of beef innards and flavoured with kamias and bile.
+“Tara, mag-sinanglaw tayo” is the Ilocano family’s version of “I love you.”
+A sour variety of pinapaitan, sinanglaw is a local staple, made of beef innards and flavoured with kamias and bile.

 3. Hidden Garden

 Lilong and Lilang, aka the Hidden Garden, is one of the best-kept secret restaurants in Vigan City.
 Tucked behind bamboo walls, the destination welcomes tourists through floral archways, leading them into a vast dining area surrounded by a makeshift tropical forest.

 Despite its impressive ambience, Hidden Garden offers delicious food for reasonable prices; its best-sellers include bagnet lomo-lomo, longganisa poqui-poqui, sinanglao dinengdeng, and chicken inasal.